Course: MSLP 825 Multicultural Clinic Abroad (three credits)

 Step 1: Complete the online application

 Step 2: Fill out a Liability Form.
-Upload the form into your online application or return ito to 313 Ambrose Hall.
+Upload the form into your online application or return ito to the Center for International Education (Lower Cosgrove).

-Step 3: Submit $500 application deposit to 313 Ambrose Hall (checks payable to St. Ambrose University).
+Step 3: Submit $500 application deposit to the Center for International Education (Lower Cosgrove).
+Make checks payable to St. Ambrose University.

 Step 4: If your application is approved, complete the next steps for accepted students.